Belfast International Airport: Development since the 2000s

-In April 2018, Vinci Airports, a subsidiary of Vinci SA, acquired an airport portfolio held by Airports Worldwide (previously named ADC & HAS), with the transaction expected to close later that year, Vinci Airports became the new owner of Belfast International Airport.
+In April 2018, Vinci Airports acquired an airport portfolio held by Airports Worldwide (previously named ADC & HAS), with the transaction expected to close later that year, Vinci Airports became the new owner of Belfast International Airport.

+2018 also saw further suggestions of an international carrier providing access to a global network.
+This time Qatar Airways was mooted, but again, any such proposal did not come to fruition.

 Thomas Cook Airlines had a seasonal base at the airport, until their collapse in September 2019.
 They operated routes to Europe and some other destinations, operated by an Airbus A321 aircraft.
-Every July, they operated long-haul flights from Belfast to Cancun and Orlando, operated by their Airbus A330 aircraft.
+Every July, they operated long-haul flights from Belfast to Cancún and Orlando, operated by their Airbus A330 aircraft.
 In August 2021, Ryanair announced they would be ending its operations at both of Belfast's airports.
 In July 2022, Ryanair announced that they will be returning to Belfast International Airport, in addition to opening a base.

+In summer 2023, work began on a significant terminal expansion, to accommodate new security scanning equipment.
+This is to be operational by summer 2024.

+In February 2025, a new duty free under the Aelia Duty Free brand was announced, being operated by Lagardère Travel Retail, concessions in the duty free include Discover Belfast, Jo Malone London, MINISO and Charlotte Tilbury Beauty.
+The duty free opened on 3 April 2025, replacing a previous duty free in the airport.

+In May 2025, First Minister Michelle O'Neill and deputy First Minister Emma Little-Pengelly officially opened the first phase of a £100 million investment programme into the airport by its owners.
+This included a new security hall, which upgrades mean that passengers no longer have to remove liquids or electronics from their hand luggage.

 Airlines and destinations

 Passenger

-The following airlines operate regular scheduled and charter flights to and from Belfast International:
+The following airlines operate regular scheduled flights to and from Belfast–International: